25 min read

 This method gathers the sales division with your managers and executives.
 The group meets to develop the forecast as a team.

-4. Delphi method
+4. The Delphi method

-The Delphi method, or Delphi technique, is one of the qualitative methods of demand forecasting that leverages expert opinions on your market forecast.
-This method requires engaging outside experts and a skilled facilitator.
+The Delphi method, or Delphi technique, is a qualitative method of demand forecasting that leverages expert opinions on your market forecast.

-This demand forecasting method allows you to draw on the knowledge of people with different areas of expertise.
-The fact that the responses are anonymized allows each person to provide frank answers.
-Because there is no in-person discussion, you can include experts from anywhere in the world on your panel.
-The process is designed to allow the group to build on each other’s knowledge and opinions.
-The end result is an informed consensus.
+NOTE: The anonymous responses allow each person to provide frank answers.
+Because there is no in-person discussion, you can include experts from anywhere in the world on your panel, and the process allows the group to build on each other’s knowledge and opinions, resulting in an informed consensus.

 5. Econometric